ianlewis/kay/docs/source/auth.rst

 Google App Engine has a very nice default auth mechanism using google account or google apps account.
-You can use this capability with extensible manner with ``AuthenticationMiddleware`` and ``kay.auth.backend.GoogleBackend``.
+You can use this capability with extensible manner with ``AuthenticationMiddleware`` and ``kay.auth.backends.googleaccount.GoogleBackend``.
 You can also use username and password information stored in the app engine datastore.

 Helper functions and decorators
 -------------------------------